-Being an active reading is reading a book with the intent of pulling something out of it.
+Being an active reader is reading a book with the intent of pulling something out of it.
 It's different than passively reading a text to experience it, like when you read a novel.
 Here are a few ways to be an active reader:

 Scanning.
 A technique where you quickly look at each paragraph in the chapter to see which paragraphs have the most important information.
 You can also start at the end of the chapter where the summary, definitions or review questions are.
 Pay attention to any bolder headings or vocabulary lists.